kubevela/kubevela.github.io/versioned_docs/version-v1.3/end-user/components/more.md

 ---
-title:  Needs More Component？
+title:  Needs More？
 ---

-* Refer to [All Component References](./references) for all other component types.
+* Refer to [All Component References](./references) to learn all built-in supported artifacts supported for delivery.

 * Get more from [install addons](../../how-to/cli/addon/addon).